 Where do I even begin with the companies, let me count the ways:

 - Actually research the term Influencer Marketing.
-Familairise yourself with what it actually is before engaging influencers.
-You look ill prepared and out of touch when you throw around words but don’t have a clue about its practical use
+Familiarise yourself with what it actually is before engaging “influencers”.
+You look ill-prepared and out of touch when you throw around words but don’t have a clue about its practical use.

 - Respect others’ platforms and communities.
 Influencers have created content at their expense – investing time, effort, equipment, etc. to create and curate content and build their audience.
 Then all companies only want to do is offer them free samples or free tickets.
 Come again?!
 The same respect and budget you put into traditional marketing, make allotments for influencer marketing.
 Everything has a value and that value even if it can be negotiated, should be respected.
 Global companies do it and so should you!

 - Be creative.
 Don’t stick a product in the hand of a beautiful influencer, give them a cheesy caption to copy and paste, then brand the photo with your logo.
-Influencer marketing is about the soft sell, organic and relatable.
-Please stop using hard sell tactics on digital platforms.
-Instead, come with a strategy based on your product/service, what you have researched on the influencer and your target audience.
+Influencer marketing is about the soft sell, organic, relatable and hopefully authentic.
+Please stop using hard-sell tactics on digital platforms.
+Instead, come with a strategy based on your product/service, what you have researched on the influencer, and your target audience.
 BTW, to “pick an influencer’s brain” to conceptualize your company’s strategy comes at a cost.
 You pay your agencies, so pay influencers who develop creative concepts for you.